michhar/michhar.github.io/docs/convolutional-in-layers-and-sequences.md

 ## Conclusion

 No real conclusion except to say these frameworks do pretty much the same sorts of things and all have different API layers, high-level to low-level.
-I did find Keras to be the easiest and just a fast as TensorFlow - albeit with a lot abstracted away, which is in general good if one needs a good jumping off point.
-The benchmarks are not official.
+I did find Keras to be the easiest and just as fast as TensorFlow - albeit with a lot abstracted away, which is generally good if one needs a quick jumping off point.
+The benchmarks are not official in full code sample notebook.

 The full code samples are in this Jupyter [Notebook](https://github.com/michhar/python-jupyter-notebooks/blob/master/multi_framework/ConvNet_Comparisons.ipynb).
 Certainly some room for improvement in code and benchmarking so if you have any ideas, please leave a comment.